 BodyBio Liquid Zinc allows parents to easily adjust zinc dosage depending on the child’s needs, and allows young children to supplement zinc in their diet without having to swallow a pill.
 Every drop of BodyBio Liquid Zinc has 1.114 mg of zinc. is At your personalized optimal dose, Liquid Zinc drops are tasteless or slightly sweet (if you detect a strong, unpleasant taste even at the lowest dose, your body doesn’t need this mineral right now) and can be easily added to a glass of water or juice, a smoothie, or even purees and soups.
 Liquid Zinc is less likely to cause the digestive upset that many zinc supplements are known for, but we do recommend taking them with food.

 For a synergistic effect, you may want to also consider adding supplemental vitamin C crystals.
-Research supports the specific combination of zinc and vitamin C for supporting child development, immune system regulation, and relief from the common cold [1, 17].*
+Research supports the specific combination of zinc and vitamin C for supporting child development and supporting the immune system [1, 17].*

 Supporting Your Child’s Health With Zinc